- Company Information

 Delisted, formerly RMI "conformant" smelters posing no risk of irresponsible mineral sourcing within the Dodd-Frank Covered Countries will be removed from Microchip's integrated circuit supply chain during our 2018 RCOI, which begins in June and concludes with the publication of a new, summary CMRT in late September.
 Delisted smelters are added to Microchip's list of prohibited smelters.

-Microchip's statement regarding the recently delisted smelter JSC 'Ekaterinburg Non-Ferrous Metals Processing Plant' (CID000927) is available on this website in the "Microchip's Conflict Minerals Information" section below.
+Microchip's statement regarding the recently delisted smelters JSC 'Ekaterinburg Non-Ferrous Metals Processing Plant' (CID000927) and Safina A.S.
+(CID002290) is available on this website in the "Microchip's Conflict Minerals Information" section below.

 Microchip declares conflict minerals at company level for all integrated circuits manufactured by Microchip Technology and all wholly-owned integrated circuit subsidiaries.
 Declarations by part number, package configuration, or assembly site are not available.